 These books are essential reads for all educators.
 I recommend them specifically for SLPs because the information inside of them will heighten your abilities to consult with teachers, allow you to offer effective reading intervention strategies (especially in RTI meetings), and enable you to provide diagnostic insights as to why a child is struggling with reading.
 During my journey, assuming just a few of these roles initially, allowed me to gain the respect and acceptance from other professionals needed to be viewed as a valuable addition to my school and district's literacy initiatives.

-A required text for the school methodology class I teach in the Speech and Hearing Science Department at The Ohio State University.
 This book absolutely changed the way Katie and I teach reading and allows us to take students to new levels of reading achievement.

 An easier read, Reading Reflex resulted from the research outlined in Why Our Children Can't Read.
 If you are not one for mental gymnastics, this book offers an alternative to Why Our Children Can't Read.
-I encourage you to read both books however!

 My school uses the DIBELS screen.
 The information in this book helped me to assist teachers in using their DIBELS data to drive literacy instruction.
 Effective interventions for phonemic awareness and alphabetic principle are also provided.
 If your school uses DIBELS or AIMS WEB it is a must read!